yaptide/docs/docs/scoring.md

 Scoring requires user to define several items:

-  * Scoring geometry, here named as detector
+  * Scoring geometry, here named "detector"
   * Scoring quantity
   * Scoring output, which is a group of quantities scored in the same detectors